 FOOD WEB CARBON

 Total UK emissions 2018

-Phytoplankton are the basis of ocean food webs and absorb COa.
-Globally, 10 billion tonnes of carbon are transferred to seabed sediments when phytoplankton die or are eaten then excreted.
+Phytoplankton are the basis of ocean food webs and absorb of carbon are transferred to seabed sediments when

+CO_a.
+Globally, 10 billion tonnes phytoplankton die or are eaten then excreted.

-A hectare of seagrass may store two tonnes of CO2 a year and hold it for centuries, while providing nursery habitat for young fish.
+emissions A hectare of seagrass may store two tonnes of CO2 a year and hold it for centuries, while providing nursery habitat for young fish.
 But we have lost half our seagrass meadows since 1985.
-Reducing water pollution and replanting would bring them back to health risk downstream.
+Reducing water pollution and replanting would bring them back to health.

-SALTMARSH A hectare of saltmarsh can capture two tonnes of carbon a year and lock it into sediments for centuries. but we are losing nearly 100 hectares of saltmarsh a year.
+A hectare of saltmarsh can capture two tonnes of carbon a year and lock it into sediments for centuries, but we are losing nearly 100 hectares of saltmarsh a year.
 Coastal realignment could restore much of it, and reduce flooding and erosion.